0aub/open-flex-ticket-ontology/README.md

 M. Vanden Bossche, L. Guizol, R. Le Brouster,
 "Ontologies and Semantic Rules in Real Life", RuleML+RR Companion, 2024.
 ```

 ---

-## 9  License

-MIT — free for academic or commercial use.
-Images copied from the RuleML paper remain © their authors.

----